GOKOP/SomeLife/README.md

 ## Usage

-SomeLife is designed to be run from the terminal:
+SomeLife is designed to be run from the terminal; it has several options.
+Basic usage is as follows:

 ```
-./somelife path-to-recipe
+./somelife --recipe path-to-recipe
 ```

 Where `path-to-recipe` is the path to a "recipe" file defining simulation setup.
 Example recipes can be found in the "recipes" directory.
 The directory that SomeLife is run from should contain the `res` directory.

+Additional possible options are:

+- `--record path-to-record-file` – records the simulation.
+It can be replayed later with `--replay`.
+- `--replay path-to-record-file` – replays a recorded simulation.
+- `--framerate positive-integer` – sets target framerate.
+Takes precedence over the config file.

+To run the program successfully you must set either `--recipe` or `--replay`.
+Additionally, options `--recipe` and `--replay`, or options `--record` and `--replay` can't be used together.

 ### Recipe files